Last updated June 2026

 1. 1

-A written map of your team's current AI capability, the tools they're licensed for (commercial + sovereign), and the 8–12 weekly workflows with the highest time-saving potential.
-We shadow real work rather than rely on self-report.
+We map your team's current AI confidence, the tools they are licensed for, and the 8 to 12 weekly workflows with the most time to gain.
+We shadow real work rather than rely on a survey.

-Timeline: Week 1, 3–5 hours of team time
+Timeline: Week 1, 3 to 5 hours of your team's time

 2. 2

-A training plan tailored to your industry, toolset (Microsoft 365, Google Workspace, Atlassian, sector-specific tools, or sovereign GovAI Chat for APS clients), team size, and skill range — from first-time users to advanced practitioners.
+A training plan built around your industry, your toolset (Microsoft 365, Google Workspace, sector-specific tools), your team size and the full skill range, from first-time users to power users.

 Timeline: Week 1, no team time required